 The United States conducts stability operations to prevent, contain, or resolve regional conflicts that threaten US national interests.
 Stability operations have been designated a core US military mission and are becoming a priority comparable to combat operations.
 The immediate goals are to provide conflicted societies with security, restore essential services, and meet humanitarian needs.
 The long-term goals are to help develop indigenous capacity for securing essential services, a viable market economy, rule of law, democratic institutions, and a robust civil society.
-This course examines the challenges and requirements facing intelligence professionals engaged in planning and supporting US and multinational stability and peace operations in global regions, including how intelligence supports US and multinational plans and operations for stabilization, security, reconstruction, and transition operations for sustainable peace.
+This course examines the challenges and requirements facing intelligence professionals engaged in planning and supporting US and multinational stability and peace operations for stabilization, security, reconstruction, and transition operations for sustainable peace.